 - (a) Permits for new water service construction shall be required prior to commencement of construction.
-Permit fees shall be established by ordinance and be payable for each individual structure when connection is made to the water system or upon issuance of a building permit, whichever comes first.
+Permit fees shall be established by ordinance and be payable for each individual structure when connection is made to the water system or upon issuance of a temporary certificate of occupancy building permit, whichever comes first.
 Water permit related work shall be completed within 12 months of permit application date.
 No water permits shall be issued until all required final plat or site plan approval is granted.
-Water permits can be applied for only after an address is secured from the township building department.
-Only three water permits shall be issued prior to township board acceptance of the water system pursuant to section 38-108. - (b) The party to whom such a permit is issued shall be responsible for notifying the Department of Public Services 24 hours in advance of the date and time when such a connection is made so that proper inspection can be made by the Department of Public Services.
+Water permits can be applied for only after an building permitaddress is secured from the township building department.
+Only three water permits shall be issued prior to township board acceptance of the water system pursuant to section 38-108. - (b) The party to whom such a permit is issued shall be responsible for notifying the water department of Public ServicesDepartment of Public Services 24 hours in advance of the date and time when such a connection is made so that proper inspection can be made by the water departmentDepartment of Public ServicesDepartment of Public Services.